A study of how family shapes children's digital outcomes

-Our research into how families engage with digital technologies has been bountiful.
-In the first of a series of publications, we hope to convince policy-makers and the many non-profit and charitable organisations, and schools, to rethink our objectives for an inclusive digitalised society.
+Our research explores how families engage with digital technologies, and offers a fresh approach to understanding the issue of persistent digital divides.
+In the first of a series of publications, we hope to shift conceptions of 'what being digitally included looks like' among policy-makers, the many non-profit and charitable organisations, and schools that work to increase digital outcomes for New Zealanders.